Program Officer, Racial Equity & Community Engagement

 W.K.
 Kellogg Foundation

-Dr. Icela Pelayo is a program officer at the W.K.
-Kellogg Foundation working on the foundation’s efforts on racial equity, community engagement, and leadership to support thriving children, working families and equitable communities.
+Dr. Icela Pelayo is a Program Officer at the W.K.
+Kellogg Foundation working on the foundation’s efforts on racial equity and community engagement to support thriving children, working families and equitable communities.
+She supports local community leaders of multi-sector collaborations implementing Truth, Racial Healing and Transformation efforts.